Last updated on March 25th, 2019 at 05:52 pm

 Did you know that if you spatchcock a chicken you’re cutting down the cooking time by half?
 Yes, half!
 To me that’s a big plus, especially in the summer because the last thing I want is to have the oven on all day, but I still want my home cooked meals, which is why this spatchcock chicken is perfect.

-To spatchcock a chicken basically means to butterfly the chicken and while this looks complicated, it’s super easy to do.
+To spatchcock a chicken basically means to butterfly the chicken and remove the backbone.
+While this looks complicated, it’s super easy to do.
 Not only that, but in about an hour you’ll have a very impressive dinner, fool proof, insanely delicious for your entire family or friends.

 You can use this method for Cornish hens as well or quails, and cook them in no time at all.
 While removing the backbone may look scary or hard, it’s really easy to do and all you need is a good pair of kitchen shears.